 Applications will be assessed using the below indicators:

-Proposals will be jointly evaluated by a panel of senior academics with responsibility for research at each university.
-Where possible, the selection panel will award an equal number of awards to DU and TU lead applicants.
+Proposals will be jointly evaluated by a panel which includes senior academics from each university.
+Where possible, the selection panel will award an equal number of awards to DU‐led and TU‐led projects.